-Before we come to some tools for getting ourselves unstuck again (one, two, three, four) it is useful to look at a real life example.
+Before we look at some tools for getting ourselves unstuck (one, two, three, four) it is useful to look at a real life example.
 This is a life or death situation that affected me and involved a great deal of uncertainty and very little information.

 When I was about to start writing this book I was diagnosed as perhaps having the same cancer that had recently killed my father.
 That was not good news.
 And to make it worse, the test wasn’t 100% reliable so it wasn’t 100% certain whether I had the disease or not.

 If I didn’t have cancer then getting treatment would harm me for no benefit.
 If I did have it then even if I left it alone the cancer might not kill me.
 Or it might.
 And even if I did have the cancer and did get treatment then it still might not work and the cancer might kill me anyway.

 It was a critical situation with very few facts.
 How should I decide what to do?

 This was an extremely upsetting time for me and as I tried to find a way forward I found myself increasingly trapped by all three of the blockages we have identified:

 Because I had limited information about what my situation was and high uncertainty about what the outcomes of the different choices might be my mind